collins-odhiambo/e-agricmarketing/README.md

 The e-agricmarketing app is an ecommerce application specifically for agricultural products.
-This is as a result of the rise in non-GMO food due to health concens.
+This is as a result of the rise in non-GMO food due to health concerns.
 Through this, the people affected will be able to get these types of food directly and place an order.